 jfitteron - Just a clarification to my earlier response: you should ask whether she can take the spousal benefit before FRA, then later switch to her benefit.
 I believe that's not possible, but they will give you the authoritative answer.

 jfitteron-Yes, the scenario you mentioned is possible.
 Your wife would get a 50% benefit reduced depending on the number of months before her FRA that she begins taking the spousal benefit.
 If her FRA is 66 y/o, the reduction would be approximately 25% I believe so her benefit would be reduced to approximately 38%.

 John, Could you please give us a little more detail, as I do not fully understand your question.

 John-Any withdrawals from a Trad IRA will be taxed as ordinary income depending on your tax bracket and other income and deductions.

-While we wait to hear back from khsemvee, here is a question from Bonita
+While we wait to hear back from John, how about you take this next question from Marie

 Bonita, your retirement savings is probably best done in an IRA then -- which may or may not be deductible, depending on what your tax return looks like.
 If it's not deductlble, and you qualify (there are income limits), a Roth IRA could be a good choice.
 You could fund up to $5,500-- that's the IRS limit for your age this year.
 Any of the discount brokerage firms make it very easy to open and fund an IRA, and they all have target-date funds.
 As far as how much to save toward college vs. retirement, that's a hard one.
 But if you haven't saved anything for retirement, you have to prioritze that first, in my opinion.
 You can do both, but I'd weight the retirement much more heavily.